-This release of HBase does not provide a mechanism to determine if the results from an interactive guery arrived from the primary or a secondary region.
+This release of HBase does not provide a mechanism to determine if the results from an interactive query arrived from the primary or a secondary region server.

-12.5.
-Monitoring Regions
+11.5.
+Monitoring Secondary Region Servers

 HBase provides highly-available tables by replicating table regions.
 All replicated regions have a unique replica ID.
 The replica ID for a primary region server is always 0.
 The HBase web-based interface displays the replica IDs for all defined table regions.
-In the following image, the table t1 has two regions.
-The secondary region is identified by a replica ID of 1.
+In the following example, the table t1 has two regions.
+The secondary region server is identified by a replica ID of 1.